Glenstone: History

 After 2018, Glenstone continued to acquire adjacent properties, including lots containing residential homes.
 Speaking on Public Radio Tulsa's Museum Confidential program in 2019, curator Emily Wei Rales said that plans do not include substantial expansion, and will likely be limited to "one or two smaller buildings to house artworks, maybe in the woods, maybe on an adjoining property".
 She also mentioned potential plans to build a conservation lab on the campus.

 To encourage the usage of public transportation, Glenstone successfully lobbied Montgomery County to add a bus stop near its campus.
 The museum admits visitors without tickets who arrive on public buses.

 In August 2018, Glenstone Foundation Inc., the foundation that manages the museum, was sued by HITT Contracting, the company that managed the construction of the 2018 expansion, for $24 million to cover cost overruns.
 In October 2018, Glenstone countersued HITT Contracting for $35.9 million, claiming that the project was over budget and that construction issues had delayed the expansion's opening.
+Both parties reached a settlement on undisclosed terms in June 2023.

+Rales donated $1.9 billion to the Glenstone Foundation in 2021, made public in 2023, increasing the museum's asset value to $4.6 billion, nearly the same as the Metropolitan Museum of Art in New York.

 In July 2021, Glenstone announced a purpose-built expansion to house Richard Serra's large-scale sculpture Four Rounds: Equal Weight, Unequal Measure (2017) that the museum had acquired from the artist.
 The building, designed by Thomas Phifer, the architect of the Pavilions, was created in consultation with Serra to fit the acquired piece.
 The expansion opened in 2022.

-Rales donated $1.9 billion to Glenstone in February 2023.
+The museum saw over 100,000 visitors in 2022.

+The Pavilions were closed from March 2024 to April 2025 in order to replace the architectural glass used in the buildings.

+In June 2024, hourly wage museum staff — around half of the museum's workforce — voted to unionize, joining the International Brotherhood of Teamsters Local 639.
+The Washington Post reported that museum leadership, including Emily Wei Rales, deployed several union busting tactics in the lead-up to the vote, including hiring anti-union consultants.